lizhanmit/java-concurrency/README.md

 ### Synchronized Methods

-When one thread is executing a synchronized method for an object, all other threads that invoke synchronized methods for the same object block (suspend execution) until the first thread is done with the object.
+Happens-before relationship: When one thread is executing a synchronized method for an object, all other threads that invoke synchronized methods for the same object block (suspend execution) until the first thread is done with the object.

-When a synchronized method exits, it automatically establishes a happens-before relationship with any subsequent invocation of a synchronized method for the same object.
 This guarantees that changes to the state of the object are visible to all threads.

 **NOTE** that constructors **CANNOT** be synchronized.